News

 Just starting out with seedlings?

-How do I germinate my card indoors?
+How do I grow my planting card indoors?

-1. Nursery
+1. nursery

 The soil should be kept very moist until the first shoots emerge.
 To do this, if you have planted your card in a pot, we recommend placing a saucer underneath and filling it with water each time it is about to be emptied.
 By capillary action, the soil will soak itself.